By Rick Steves

 Use room-finding services only if necessary.
 Popular tourist cities usually have a room-finding service at the train station or tourist information office.
 They have a listing of that town's "acceptable" available accommodations.
 For a fee of a few dollars, they'll get you a room in the price range and neighborhood of your choice.
 Especially in a big city, the service can be worth the price to avoid the search on foot.

 Since most room-finding services profit from taking a "deposit" that they pocket, hotel managers may tell the room-finding service they're full when they aren't.
-These places know they'll fill up with travelers coming direct, allowing the hotelier to keep 100 percent of the room cost.
+These places know they'll fill up with travelers who book direct, allowing the hotelier to keep 100 percent of the room cost.

 In recent years, many tourist information offices have lost their government funding and are now privately owned.
 This creates the absurdity of a profit-seeking tourist information "service."
 Their previously reliable advice is now colored with a need to make a kickback.
 Some room-finding services work for a group of supporting hotels.
 Only if you insist will you get information on cheap sleeping options such as dormitories or hostels.
 And beware: Many offices labeled "tourist information" are just travel agencies and room-booking services in disguise.